grscheller/scheller-linux-archive/pythagTriples/README.md

       [(m^2 - n^2, 2*m*n, m^2 + n^2) | m <- [1 ..] , n <- [1 .. m-1]]
    ```

-   Also seems to produce results where `gcd(a,b,c) > 1`<br>
+   Also seems to produce results where `gcd(a,b,c) > 1`
    like `(8, 6, 10)` and `(40, 42, 58)`.

-   I used this result for a faster algorithm and will use test/Spec.hs to<br>
+   I used this result for a faster algorithm and will use test/Spec.hs to
    compare the results.
-So far the fast algorithm seems complete, but it<br>
+So far the fast algorithm seems complete, but it
-   is not yet clear to me how far out you have to compute values to ensure<br>
+   is not yet clear to me how far out you have to compute values to ensure
    you catch all triples for a given a.
-Also, if you sort the results of<br>
+Also, if you sort the results of
-   the fast algorithm, is there a point that the cost of sorting is so high<br>
+   the fast algorithm, is there a point that the cost of sorting is so high
    that the ordered algorithm wins out?